tothuhien/lsd2/README.md

 	- You want to calculate confidence intervals from 100 simulated trees.

-    `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100 -s 1700`
+    `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100`

-    (To calculate confidence intervals, sequence length is required via option -s.
-The program will use the sequence length (or 1000 if the sequence length is greater) to generate branch lengths of simulated trees, using a Poisson distrubtion.)
+    (To calculate confidence intervals, the program generates simulated branch lengths using Poisson distributions whose mean equal to the estimated ones multiplied with sequence length.
+The default sequence length 1000 is used if nothing specified via option -s).

 	- If all tips are supposed to have the same date, you can still estimate the rate but only relative dates.